GemzBond/Scoring-Machine/README.md

-# Scoring-Machine
+# Scoring-Machine v2
 A website for you to score on your game like Tic-Tac-Toe, Rock, Paper, Scissor and many more.
-# The styling will be done soon.
+Styling is added and if you want feel free to change the color.